Strike action at Aberdeen International Airport postponed - Evening Express

 “We are going into this meeting hopeful.”

-An Aberdeen International Airport spokeswoman said: “Strike action has been postponed on Thursday only from 6.00 to 10.00am to allow for further discussions to take place.”
+An airport spokeswoman said: “Strike action has been postponed today only to allow for further discussions to take place.”